-All students should have access to the following textbook: Poston & Bouvier's Population & Society: An Introduction to Demography (1st edition) Cambridge University Press.
+All students should have access to the following textbook:

+Poston & Bouvier's Population & Society: An Introduction to Demography (1st edition, Cambridge University Press).
 ISBN: 978-0521872874

-Additional readings are listed on the final page of the syllabus, and will be posted on the course website.
+Additional readings will be made available through Canvas.
 Readings should be completed before coming to class on the day they are listed on the course schedule.